lando2319/lando2319.github.io/_posts/2012-09-14-porting-to-google-voice-and-dropping-my-cell-carrier.md

 categories: Google Technology
 ---

 ### UPDATE July 31, 2015 Most of what is discribed in this post is no longer true, Google Voice got more or less rolled into Hangouts.
-If you are interested getting a Cloud Number I would recommend checking out [Google Fi](https://fi.google.com/signup).
-Also [Republic Wireless](https://republicwireless.com/) is a good option.
+Current services to checkout: [Google Fi](https://fi.google.com/signup) and [Republic Wireless](https://republicwireless.com/).

 Recently I finally took the plunge and dropped my cell phone provider.
 I was tired of paying AT&T over $100 a month, and thinking there was a better way...
 I ported my number over to Google, made my phone WiFi-only, now my cell phone bill is ZERO.